mbjones/pgame/quick-ref.md

 - Copy and paste the code by:
     - Copy the code to be run from TextEdit
     - At the ipython prompt, type `%paste`, which will paste the code in and run it
-    - If your don't get the command prompt back, hit `return` to run the code
+    - If you do not get the command prompt back, hit `return` to run the code
 - Or, you can load code from a file
     - Be sure to start ipython from the directory in which you have the code (can be your home directory)
     - Load the code into python using: